billtubbs/ml-obs/README.md

 - [kalman_example_SISO.mlx](kalman_example_SISO.mlx) - Kalman filter simulation on a simple single-input, single-output system
 - [RODD_code_tutorial.mlx](RODD_code_tutorial.mlx) - Kalman filter and multi-model RODD observer example on a 2x2 multivariable system

+## Testing

+A number of unit test scripts are included.
+You can run all the tests by running the MATLAB `runtests` command from the root directory.

 ## References